PrivacyStreams/PrivacyStreams.github.io/index.md

 The list of all available data types and corresponding providers can be found [here](items.html).

-The second line, `.setField("loudness", calcLoudness(Audio.AUDIO_DATA))`, transforms the stream produced by the first line.
+The second line, `.setField("loudness", calcLoudness("audio_data"))`, transforms the stream produced by the first line.
 Specifically, it sets a new customized field "loudness" to each audio record item, indicating the loudness (dB) of the audio.
 <pre>
     <code class="language-json">// An example of Audio Item after setting "loudness" field.